elves/elvish.io/src/ref/edit.md

 edit:-matcher[''] = [seed]{ each [cand]{ has-prefix $cand $seed } }
 ```

-Elvish provides two builtin matchers, `edit:match-prefix` and
+Elvish provides three builtin matchers, `edit:match-prefix`,
-`edit:match-subseq`.
-In addition to conforming to the matcher protocol, they
+`edit:match-substr` and `edit:match-subseq`.
+In addition to conforming to the
-accept two options `&ignore-case` and `&smart-case`.
-For example, if you want
+matcher protocol, they accept two options `&ignore-case` and `&smart-case`.
-completion of arguments to use prefix matching and ignore case, use:
+For example, if you want completion of arguments to use prefix matching and
+ignore case, use:

 ```elvish
 edit:-matcher[argument] = [seed]{ edit:match-prefix $seed &ignore-case=$true }